rduplain/memo/startups-for-people-with-problems.md

 ## #3: All about capital.

+_Plan for multiple rounds of funding, with more capital over time._

 ### #3.1: The path ahead.

 The path of raising funds ("capital") is one of building wealth.